USG Corporation: History

 In the mid- to late-1990s, the company invested in a significant expansion of its manufacturing network, adding new high-speed wallboard manufacturing operations in Rainier, OR, Bridgeport, AL, and Aliquippa, PA.
 Other existing operations were substantially rebuilt or modernized, including the wallboard manufacturing plant in East Chicago, Indiana.

-In 1999, USG acquired Sybex, Inc. the holding company for Beadex (a competing joint compound manufacturer) and Synkoloid.
+In 1999, USG acquired Sybex, Inc., the holding company for Beadex (a competing joint-compound manufacturer) and Synkoloid.
 Other USG subsidiaries at the time included Alabaster Assurance Company, CGC, Donn Products, Exploracion de Yeso, Grupo Yeso, Gypsum Engineering, H & B Gypsum, L&W Supply, La Mirada Products Co., Inc, Red Top Technology, and Yeso Panamericano.

 In 2001, the company entered Chapter 11 bankruptcy proceedings to resolve legacy asbestos lawsuits.
 Asbestos was a minor ingredient in some specialty products that the company had stopped selling almost 40 years earlier, in the 1970s.
 The company's operations remained healthy and profitable while it was in Chapter 11.
 When the bankruptcy was completed in 2006, all creditors were repaid in full and USG shareholders retained equity in the company.
 In a Wall Street Journal article dated February 15, 2006, Warren Buffett said, "It's the most successful managerial performance in bankruptcy that I've ever seen."
-A $3.95 billion trust was created to handle all existing and potential future asbestos lawsuits, thus permanently resolving the asbestos litigation issue.
+A $3.95-billion trust was created to handle all existing and potential future asbestos lawsuits, thus permanently resolving the asbestos litigation issue.

-USG managed through the Great Recession, which hit the residential and commercial construction markets in mid-2006, by cutting costs and closing older, less efficient operations.
-William C. Foote, the company's CEO for almost 20 years, retired in 2010, and 30-year USG veteran James S. Metcalf was elected Chairman, President and CEO.
-Metcalf implemented the company's "Plan to Win" which involved strengthening its core manufacturing operations and L&W Supply distribution business, diversifying sources of revenues and profitability, and differentiating the company from competitors through innovative products and services.
+USG adapted during the Great Recession, which hit the residential and commercial construction markets in mid-2006, resulting in a decreased demand for drywall.
+USG cut costs by closing some of its operations, including the shuttering of its Empire, Nevada, facility in 2011.

+William C. Foote, the company's CEO for almost 20 years, retired in 2010, and 30-year USG veteran James S. Metcalf was elected Chairman, President, and CEO.
+Metcalf implemented the company's "Plan to Win", which involved strengthening its core manufacturing operations and L&W Supply distribution business, diversifying sources of revenues and profitability, and differentiating the company from competitors through innovative products and services.
 The company returned to profitability in the first quarter of 2013, posting net earnings of $2 million, followed by $26 million in net income in the second quarter of 2013.

+In 2020, the 2011 closure of its Empire, Nevada, operation was referenced in the movie Nomadland.